• Share this on:

 Tips:

-• Changing consumers mean changing demand.
+• Changing consumers create a change in demand.
 Monitor, observe and identify new niche markets with mainstream potential.

 • Promote and share your vision and strategy online, on your website and on social media.